 - You cannot upload to UWSpace until you have obtained this e-mail.

 - Once you have received the Faculty Acceptance Notice, you can upload your final thesis to UWSpace (not before).

-- If have submitted a Request to Restrict Circulation of Thesis Form in step 3, you will have to select the thesis restriction pull down option when you are uploading to UW Space as well.
+- If an embargo was requested on your examination report (see step 6 above), you will have to select the thesis restriction pull down option when you are uploading to UW Space as well.

 - UWSpace may require you to make revisions to the formatting of your thesis, so check your UW e-mail regularly after you submit for any feedback they might send.

 - Formatting guidelines for theses can be found on the GSPA website